roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

  I couldn't get what had happened out of my head.
 Not just what happened with Ted, but the glimpse I got at my black neighbors sexy bodies.
 Luckily, work got busy, so I was able to push those thoughts away the best I could.

  I had never been into black girls.
 Never.
 I wasn't opposed to the idea, but I just never really was attracted to any black girls.
 But those two, Monique and Sydni, were immeasurably sexy.
 They were gorgeous, and they had those giant breasts, and those perfect booty's.
 If I had met them in my single days, I wouldn't have hesitated to be with them.
 But I was married, and I couldn't go down that road.
 But the strange thing was, those girls seemed to want to show off their bodies to me.
 Why could that be?
-Report_Story #4